StarKRE22/Atomic/Docs/Entities/Entities/SceneEntity.md

 <details>
   <summary>
     <h2 id="-entity-creation"> ✨ Entity Creation</h2>
-    <br> The following are methods that allow you to create entities at runtime, for example from prefabs or entirely new GameObjects.
+    <br> The following methods allow you to create entities at runtime, for example from prefabs or entirely new GameObjects.
   </summary>

 ### 🔹 Parameterized Instantiation